ObPose: Leveraging Pose for Object-Centric Scene Inference and Generation in 3D

 where the \textit{scope} $\mathbf{s}_{k}\in \left [ 0,1 \right ]^{H_{1}\times W_{1}} $ tracks which pixels have not yet been explained. $\mathbf{s}_{k}$ is initialised and updated as follows:

 The alpha mask $\mathbf{\alpha}_{k}$ is computed as the distance between a cluster seed $\zeta_{i,j}$ and all individual point embeddings according to a kernel $\psi $.
-Readers are referred to the relevant literature \citep{engelcke2021genesis} for details on kernel selection; our implementation uses Gaussian kernels.
-The IC-SBP prevents the model from learning a fixed order of decomposition.
-It achieves this by selecting the cluster seed at the spatial location $(i,j)$ according to the argmax of a score mask $\mathbf{s}^{c}_{k} = \mathbf{s}_{k}\odot \mathbf{u} $ with $\mathbf{u}$ being a score map sampled from a uniform distribution $U(0,1)^{H_{1}\times W_{1}}$.
-The score map $\mathbf{u}$ ensures the stochastic ordering of the mask $\mathbf{m}_{k}$.

-Although the IC-SBP is by default agnostic with respect to the slots, there are nonetheless special components in scene segmentation such as the background.
-We model slots like these that contain special components by passing the pixel embeddings $\zeta^{H_{1}\times W_{1}\times D_{c}}_{c}$ through a multilayer perceptron (MLP) $\mathbf{ \rho }$ to compute a pre-scope $\mathbf{s}^{p}$:
+Readers are referred to \citep{engelcke2021genesis} for details on kernel selection and seed sampling.
+We compute the background component by passing the pixel embeddings $\zeta^{H_{1}\times W_{1}\times D_{c}}_{c,t}$ through a multilayer perceptron (MLP) $\mathbf{ \rho }$ to compute a pre-scope $\mathbf{s}^{p}$: